History

 Established in 1969 as the Health Services Research and Development Center, the Center is one of the oldest in the United States devoted to research on health care.
 The founding Director was Malcolm Peterson.
 Sam Shapiro was recruited as Director in 1973.
 Donald Steinwachs was Director from 1982 until 2011, when Albert Wu assumed that role.
 Important work conducted at the Center has included:

-- Studies of the use, outcomes and cost of health and mental health services for people with severe mental illnesses such as schizophrenia and major depression.
-One was the Epidemiological Catchment Area (ECA) survey, the first to examine the prevalence of mental disorders and use of mental health services.
-Another was the Center for Research on Services for Severe Mental Illness (SMI Center), led jointly with the University of Maryland.
-One of the projects undertaken by the SMI Center was the Schizophrenia Patient Outcomes Research Team (PORT).
-Later projects have tested a web-based program to empower patients with schizophrenia to discuss their care with their mental health providers, assessed cancer risk and injury risk and severity in Maryland residents with severe mental illness, and examined the impact of Medicare Part D for medication use and cost among dually eligible Maryland residents.
+• Studies of the use, outcomes, and cost of health and mental health services for people with severe mental illnesses such as schizophrenia and major depression.
+This includes the Epidemiological Catchment Area (ECA) survey, the Center for Research on Services for Severe Mental Illness (SMI Center), and projects like the Schizophrenia Patient Outcomes Research Team (PORT).

-- The creation of the ACG System for case-mix categorization by Barbara Starfield, Jonathan Weiner and Donald Steinwachs.
-ACGs are now used worldwide for over 100 million patients in 17 countries for a wide range of purposes including population health research, care management, performance analysis and finance and budgeting.
+• The creation of the ACG System for case-mix categorization by Barbara Starfield, Jonathan Weiner, and Donald Steinwachs.
+ACGs are now globally recognized and utilized.

-- Patient-reported outcomes assessment tools, including the Sickness Impact Profile developed by Marilyn Bergner, the MOS-HIV Health Survey, developed by Albert Wu, and the Child Health and Illness Profile (CHIP) developed by Barbara Starfield, Marilyn Bergner, Chris Forrest and Anne Riley.
+• Development of patient-reported outcomes assessment tools, such as the Sickness Impact Profile, the MOS-HIV Health Survey, and the Child Health and Illness Profile (CHIP).

-Today CHSOR has 25 primary and 28 affiliated faculty from all JHU divisions who continue research in these areas, with an increasing focus on studies of the quality of care, shared decision making and patient-centered outcomes research.
-There are also 27 research staff and 6 administrative staff members.
+Today CHSOR has 25 primary and 28 affiliated faculty from all JHU divisions who continue research in these areas, with an increasing focus on studies of the quality of care, shared decision making, and patient-centered outcomes research.
+The team also includes 27 research staff and 6 administrative staff members.